corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 LocalDate dateOfBirth = michaelOldroyd.DateOfBirth;
 ```

-we've happily written `string` and `LocalDate` - but what type *is* the value returned from `michaelOldroyd.Name.FamilyName` or `michaelOldroyd.DateOfBirth`?
+The code is assigning to `string` and `LocalDate`, but what type *is* the value returned from `michaelOldroyd.Name.FamilyName`, or `michaelOldroyd.DateOfBirth`?

-Here's how the first of those is declared:
+If you look at the code in `Person.cs` you can find the declaration for the `Person.FamilyName` property.

 ```csharp
  public JsonSchemaSample.Api.PersonNameElement FamilyName
  ```

-So that's a `PersonNameElement` - but we can clearly convert it implicitly to a C# `string`.
+So that's a `PersonNameElement`.
+And yet, we can clearly convert it implicitly to a C# `string`.

-The code generator knows that a `string` primitive is (the only) valid type for the `PersonNameElement` schema, so it generated conversions for us.
-This makes it a lot simpler to use in regular dotnet code.
+What happened was that the code generator examined the schema for `PersonNameElement`.
+It recognized that a `string` primitive is a valid representation for the `PersonNameElement`, so it generated an assortment of conversions for us, making it very simple to use in regular dotnet code.

 Similarly for `PersonName.DateOfBirth`